Jason Belser

-Jason Daks Belser (born May 28, 1970) is an American former professional football defensive back in the National Football League (NFL).
-He played college football for the Oklahoma Sooners.
-He played high school football at Raytown South High School in Raytown, Missouri.
-He is currently the head football coach at Freedom High School in South Riding, Virginia.
+Jason Daks Belser (born May 28, 1970) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Oklahoma Sooners and high school football at Raytown South High School in Raytown, Missouri.
 He was selected by the Indianapolis Colts in the eighth round of the 1992 NFL draft.

-He is the son of Caesar and Evelyn Belser.
+Belser is currently the head football coach at the Benjamin High School in Palm Beach Gardens, Florida.